 You’re exhausted.
-You’re just finishing a long day of computer work, and you want to enjoy your evening.
-But you feel drained.
+You’re just finishing a long day of work, and want to enjoy your evening.

 Saves Your Eyes, Feel Less Drained